vinicius1702/project_flappy_bird/README.md

 📌Git<br>
 📌Github

+## 📵 Not mobile friendly yet / Por enquanto não funciona em dispositivos moveis
+I intend to make it work in the future...

+Eu pretendo fazer funcionar no futuro...

 ## ❗❗❗This has not copy intention, this is just an educational test of my skills, you can find the original game on https://flappybird.io/